Vitamin D: The Sunshine Vitamin

 The top three facts for you to keep in mind about vitamin D:

-- Together with calcium, vitamin D plays a key role in bone formation and renewal.
-It also supports the development of skeletal muscle and the normal functioning of the immune system.
+- Together with calcium, vitamin D plays a role of skeletal muscle and the normal functioning of the immune system.

 - Vitamin D is present in very few foods, including fatty fish like salmon and tuna, as well as fish liver oils.
 Under normal circumstances, about two-thirds of the vitamin D we need is produced by the skin following sunlight exposure.